Wandalen/wTesting/doc/version.eng/README.md

 <details><summary><a href="./concept/TestCoverage.md">
       Test coverage
   </a></summary>
-  Test coverage is a measure of software testing which is determined by the percentage of the program source code being tested.
+  Test coverage is a measure of software testing which is determined by the percentage of source code being tested.
 </details>
 <details><summary><a href="./concept/TestCheck.md#Positive-testing">
       Positive testing